Jingvu/Wine-Quality-Prediction-Bayesian-Method/README.md

   + High quality (Rating ≥ 7)
   + Not high quality (Rating ≤ 6)

-By comparing non-informative vs. informative priors, we also explore how expert knowledge influences our predictions
+By comparing non-informative vs. informative priors, we also explore how expert knowledge influences our predictions.

+## Features
+- Bayesian Logistic Regression for classification using both non-informative and informative priors
+- MCMC Sampling with JAGS for posterior inference
+- Sensitivity Analysis to test model robustness
+- Performance Evaluation: Accuracy, Precision, Recall, and F1-score

 ## Dataset
 - The dataset originates from Cortez et al. (2009) "Modeling Wine Preferences by Data Mining from Physicochemical Properties."